-Effective family wealth planning uses details to outline financial aspects, such as which heir is set to receive how much inheritance.
-Are there potential conflicts in extended families or do the children need guidance on how allocate assets?
+Effective family wealth planning involves gathering data to make financial decisions, such as which heir is set to receive how much inheritance.
+Are there potential conflicts in extended families, or do the children need guidance on how to allocate assets?
 Do you already have a previous legacy or estate plan in place?
 These are the questions that a financial advisor will seek to answer.

-To carry out an established family wealth plan, your advisor may suggest strategies to you and your family to fulfil your objectives.
+To carry out an established family wealth planning, your advisor may suggest strategies to you and your family to fulfill your objectives.
 This includes health insurance, long-term care, and whether your family will be expected to cover your expenses in the event of any incapacitation.
 If you wish to help your heirs gradually become financially equipped to manage your estate, your planner may suggest annual or lifetime gifting strategies.
-This will allow a particular sum of money being transferred as inheritance at pre-determined intervals.
+This will allow a particular sum of money to be transferred as an inheritance at pre-determined intervals.

-In the event of family businesses, a legal team can help the transition, either in terms of a being a stakeholder or resuming the responsibilities of overlooking the business itself.
+In the case of the transfer of a family business, a legal team can help the transition, either in terms of being a stakeholder or assuming the responsibility of overlooking the business itself.
 Planning for charitable initiatives can help carry on family goals and values.

-Family wealth planners will help ensure that you commit to an annual meeting where the plan will be reviewed and any concerns will be addressed.
-Ongoing support and communication is necessary to refine and reevaluate any changes in the roles or objectives of the family members.
+Family wealth planners will help ensure that you commit to an annual meeting where they review and address any concerns regarding your family wealth planning.
+Ongoing support and communication are necessary to refine and reevaluate any changes in the roles or objectives of the family members.

-Family discussions help to clarify family principles and risk investment profiles, which can help build a long-term family wealth strategy.
-Changes in circumstances can affect your financial standing and a family wealth plan helps you make alterations as needed.
+Family discussions help to clarify family principles and risk investment profiles, which can help build a long-term family wealth planning strategy.
+Changes in circumstances can affect your financial standing, and family wealth planning helps you make alterations as needed.

-You might be wondering, “How much net worth should you have to consider family wealth planning?”.
-While people of any financial background can benefit from legacy planning, people with high value assets should especially prioritize the security of their wealth.
-Family wealth planning is crucial for high net worth individuals, i.e., those who have over $10 million in assets, and ultra high net worth individuals, i.e., those with a value of over $30 million in assets.
-Wealth is volatile, and a proper plan can help you establish and nurture your legacy for generations to come.
+You might be wondering, “How much net worth should I have to consider family wealth planning?”
+While people of any financial background can benefit from legacy planning, people with high-value assets should especially prioritize the security of their wealth.
+Family wealth planning is crucial for very high net worth individuals, i.e., those who have over $10 million in assets, and ultra-high net worth individuals, i.e., those with a value of over $30 million in assets.
+Wealth is volatile, and a proper family wealth planning strategy can help establish and nurture your legacy for generations to come.

-As you begin working on your wealth plan, family dynamics and financial circumstances can result in you needing to adjust your plans accordingly.
+As you begin working on your wealth plan, your family dynamics, future life, and financial circumstances can result in the need to adjust your plans accordingly.
 This makes family wealth planning an ongoing collaborative process.
 However, you can achieve this as long as you and your loved ones clearly articulate your desires and future objectives.
-At Pillar Wealth Management we cater to high net worth families with $5 million to $500 million in liquid investment assets.
+At Pillar Wealth Management, we cater to high net worth families with $2 million to $500 million in liquid investment assets.
 If you’d like our professional advice on how to start managing your family’s wealth, schedule a meeting with us today!